AmYingLi/GA4AMOEBA/README.md

 ```
 designed to contain the seeds parameters files and results log

-Two places could be changed according to the amount of computaion can be afforded
+Two places could be changed according to the amount of computaion can be afforded, the value of **g** specifies how many generations of the GA program, and the value of **p** speicifies how many populations for each generation does the GA have (which should not exceed the number of cores of the computing node/nodes).
 ```bash
 $ cat run.sh
 $ #!/bin/sh